Skip to content

 Contents insurance is a type of home insurance that financially protects the possessions in your property.
 It could cover the cost of replacing them if they’re stolen, destroyed or damaged.

-Home contents insurance is different from buildings insurance, which covers the fabric of your home – for example, the walls, floors and roof as well as permanent fixtures and fittings.
+Home contents insurance is different from buildings insurance, which covers the fabric of your home.
+That includes the walls, floors and roof, as well as permanent fixtures and fittings.

-Contents-only insurance can be bought separately or, if you own your own home, combined with buildings insurance as part of a home insurance policy.
+Contents-only insurance can be bought separately.
+Or, if you own your own home, it can be combined with buildings insurance as part of a home insurance policy.

 What does contents insurance cover?